-Beginning in March 2021 through August 2022, the District received \$3,183,171 from the San Diego County Water Authority (Water Authority), as their pro-rata share of a rebate from a case litigation between the Water Authority and the Metropolitan Water District of Southern California, and was recorded to income as non-operating.
-The District determined the funds do not belong to the District but rather to the rate payers.
-The rebate is being returned to the rate payers, as a reduction to rates, over five years beginning in April 2022.
-A non-operating expense and a liability to the rate payers was recognized.
-Amortization of the case rebate liability in the amount of \$583,762 was recorded for the current fiscal year.
-The net liability balance of \$2,459,476 for the case rebate is recorded in Accrued Expenses and Other Liabilities under current and noncurrent portions.
+Beginning March 2021 through August 2022, the District received \$3,183,171 from the Water Authority as its pro-rata share of a rebate from a case litigation between the Water Authority and the Metropolitan and was recorded to income as non-operating.
+The District determined the funds do not belong to the District but rather to the ratepayers.
+The rebate is being returned to the ratepayers as a reduction to rates over five years beginning in April 2022.
+A non-operating expense and a liability to the ratepayers was recognized.
+Amortization of the case rebate liability in the amount of \$655,860 was recorded for the current fiscal year.
+The net liability balance of \$1,803,616 for the case rebate is recorded in Accrued Expenses and Other Liabilities under current and noncurrent portions.